Sunday, May 28, 2017

 Spellfire The Sorcerer

-Spellfire is a scrolling platformer developed by Dave Semmens for Code Masters and is set in a time long ago: a time of myth and legend when knights patrolled the woodlands and magicians were the cool guys.
-We're a wizard called Willy and our beef is with an emperor who is holding captive (wait for it) Fifi The Fairy in his tower so our valiant quest is to rescue her.
+Spellfire is a scrolling platformer developed by Dave Semmens for Code Masters and released in 1992.
+It is set in a time long ago: a time of myth and legend when knights patrolled the woodlands and magicians were the cool guys.
+We're a wizard called Willy (stop it!!) and our beef is with an emperor who is holding captive (wait for it) Fifi The Fairy.
+She's trapped in his tower so our valiant quest is to rescue her.

-Fifi can only be rescued from the dark fortress by collecting ten magic eyes that are scattered across the levels.
-Yup, it's the usual quest through lands filled with monsters and demonic guardians.
+Fifi can only be rescued from the dark fortress by collecting ten magic eyes scattered across the levels.
+It's the usual quest through lands filled with monsters and demonic guardians.
 Will you help Wizard Willy?

 Come on, I know you will so let's check out the first screenshot from the game...